skooter500/GE2-2017-2018/README.md

 ## Lab
 ## Learning Outcomes

-Today you guys can try making some physics objects in code.
+Today's lab is all about constructing physics objects in code.

 If you already have the repo for the course, you can pull the latest version: